Cubs vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- The Cubs have played as the favorite in 10 of their past 10 games and have gone 3-7 in those contests.
+- The Cubs have played as the favorite in 10 of their past 10 games and won three of those contests.

-- In their last 10 games with a total, the Cubs and their opponents are 5-5-0 when it comes to hitting the over.
+- In their last 10 games with a total, the Cubs and their opponents have combined to hit the over five times.

 Cubs Betting Records & Stats

+- The Cubs have been favored on the moneyline 88 total times this season.
+They've gone 49-39 in those games.

+- Chicago has played as moneyline favorites of -225 or shorter in only two games this season, which it won both.

-- Based on this contest's moneyline, the Cubs' implied win probability is 66.7%.
+- Based on this matchup's moneyline, the Cubs have an implied win probability of 69.2%.

-- Chicago has combined with opponents to go over the total 77 times this season for a 77-72-4 record against the over/under.
+- Chicago has had an over/under set by oddsmakers 154 times, and have combined with opponents to go over the total in 77 of those games (77-73-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!